CONNECTICUT GEOLOGICAL SURVEY COLLECTIONS

 - Basalt Collection

 Dinosaur Track Catalog includes more than 165 tracks, excavated during geological monitoring activities of State construction projects in Rocky Hill.
 Tracks are available on loan to schools, public facilities, and museums.
 The catalog includes information on the size and approximate weight of track slabs.
-Contact the State Geologist to make arrangements for viewing the collection.
+Contact the Connecticut Geological Survey to make arrangements for viewing the collection.